-Some models, like the Nutrichef are quite simple to use — in this case, all you have to do is plug it in and flip a switch — that simplicity comes at the cost of a timer and thermostat.
-Accordingly, one must time the process manually.
+Some models, like the Nutrichef, are quite simple to use — in this case, all you have to do is plug it in and flip a switch.
+However, this streamlined start-up process comes at the cost of a timer and thermostat; the user must time the process manually.
 On the other hand, models like the Excalibur 3926TB have dial adjustments for temperature and time.
-While knobs are simplistic and straight forward, they lack the accuracy one would get with a digital interface where the settings are exact.
+While knobs are instinctual, they lack the degree of accuracy provided when you have the ability to fine-tune a digital interface to precise specifications.

 If you're looking for a food dehydrator with a lot of cooking area, the Excalibur 3926TB and Brod & Taylor Sahara Folding each offer 15 square feet of total tray space.
 The Tribest Sedona SDE-S6780-B is not far behind at 9.9 square feet.